midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 interface declarations.

 Interface declarations in Compact are similar to interface declarations in Typescript.
-An interface declaration consists of the `interface` keyword, followed by the name of the interface, optional type parameters, and a body wrapped in braces `{}`.
+An interface declaration consists of the `interface` keyword, followed by the name of the interface, and a body wrapped in braces `{}`.
+Unlike contracts, interfaces may be parametrically polymorphic, since interfaces are compile-time entities.
 The body of an interface contains a sequence of interface circuit declarations.
 The syntax for an interface circuit declaration is the same as the syntax for a contract circuit declaration but without a circuit body wrapped in braces.
 The following is an example of a valid interface declaration.

 ```
 interface IAuthCell[V] {